Show-Me-the-Code/python/README.md

   * cd `0001`.
   * and the write some code & test it.

-If all these steps done, send us an pull request.
+If all these steps done, send us a pull request.
 After we accept your request, we'll invite you to this group.